 Maca and Dong Quai

 These traditional plants have been used for centuries to support women's health.
-They are among the adaptogenic herbs that can help the body adapt to stressful situations and balance hormone production.
+They are among the adaptogenic herbs that help the body adapt to stressful situations and can balance hormone production.

 What to avoid – estrogen blockers and lifestyle traps

-Conclusion: Holistic approach for healthy estrogen levels
+Conclusion: Holistic approach for a healthy estrogen level

 FAQs on increasing estrogen levels